zjcch7/SVG-Turorial/README.md

 #### BY Zachary Covington

 ### Description
-This tutorial will give a brief idea of how to get started making SCG graphics using a text editor.
+This tutorial will give a brief idea of how to get started making SVG graphics using a text editor.
 ### Audience
 This tutorial is for those who are new to SVG graphics and want to get their foot in the door.